timbeaudet/knowledge_base/faq/today.md

-## Discusion Topic: What Games Were Meaningful to You?
+## Discusion Topic: The Business Of Games!

-# Objectives for Today 2026-05-01
+# Objectives for Today 2026-05-03

+- Business Review for April 2026
+- Open Blender and make some art...
+- Find direction, confidence and the **joy for making games**.
 - Just chill, and stuff.

 ## Events / Notices / Coming Soon